The Gunners are currently eighth in the Premier League, four points short of fourth-placed Everton and the Champions League qualification places.

 "As long as you play in the League Cup as well, you never have a complete week to prepare the next game - but it is part of being at Arsenal."

-The 63-year-old also conceded that his side's confidence is not particularly high at the moment but feels that a local derby could be perfect to lift spirits.
+The 63-year-old also admitted his side's confidence is not particularly high at the moment but believes a local derby could be perfect to lift spirits.

-"The belief is not at its maximum at the moment but we have to digest that and come back again," he observed.
+He added: "The belief is not at its maximum at the moment, but we have to digest that and come back again.